Hundreds Of Black Lives Matter Activists Protest Death Of George Floyd In Sacramento

 “My concern is my employees and my customers,” Louie said.
 “If you’re going to have a 100, 200 person gathering, that could be bad for our area here.”

 Sacramento police said they’re monitoring the protest and are working with area partners in case they need to step in.
-CHP Officers parked on the 12th Avenue off-ramp near the protest.
+CHP Officers parked on the 12th Avenue off-ramp near the protest but did not intervene.

 Police are stationed at 12th ave off hwy 99 monitoring #GeorgeFloydprotest in Sacramento. @CBSSacramento pic.twitter.com/CR0DS8pl5q